 Two Sustainability Options

 Concentration in Managing for Sustainability: Concentration students learn to think and act sustainably in traditional business careers.
 Students must complete five courses (15 credits): a required 3-credit course called Strategies for Sustainability and four elective courses (12 credits) spanning systems thinking, technology, operations, leadership and stakeholder engagement.
 All courses are housed at the Desautels Faculty of Management.
-The full course list is available here.

 Major in Managing for Sustainability: This 39-credit program prepares students for sustainability-focused careers in the private sector, consultancies, government or NGOs.
 Students take six courses (18 credits) at the Desautels Faculty of Management and seven courses (21 credits) through the McGill School of Environment and the Department of Geography.
 Learning objectives include (1) understanding the role of sustainability across management disciplines, (2) understanding human impacts on natural systems, (3) developing analytical skills and (4) experiential learning.
 The full course list, including >100 possible electives, is available here.